- Why are Trex® outdoor living products better than wood?

 What is the difference between your good, better and best product lines?
 Top

-- Trex Transcend®, our Best or premium decking and railing system, offers the broadest range of decking colors and finishes (including three premium tropical colors) with railing options that offer nearly limitless opportunities to mix and match profiles and colors for a customized look.
+- Trex Transcend®, offers the broadest range of decking colors and finishes (including five premium tropical colors) with railing options that offer nearly limitless opportunities to mix and match profiles and colors for a customized look.
 Engineered with a proprietary shell technology that protects against fading, staining, scratching, mold and mildew, Transcend decking offers the ultimate in beauty and performance and is warranted accordingly - covered not only by the Trex 25-year Limited Residential Warranty but also an industry-best, 25-year Limited Residential Fade and Stain Warranty.
 With Transcend, the beautiful deck you install now will look just as beautiful for decades to come.

-- Trex Enhance® decking, our Better decking, offers high performance in two versatile colors with fade and stain protection and enhanced mold and mildew resistance.
+- Trex Enhance® decking, offers high performance in three versatile colors with fade and stain protection and enhanced mold and mildew resistance.
 Enhance decking coordinates beautifully with any of our Trex railing lines and also is backed by the combination of our 25-year Limited Residential Warranty and our 25-year Limited Residential Fade and Stain Warranty.

-- Trex Reveal® aluminum railing, our Better railing, offers minimalist style with maximum strength.
-In three colors, Reveal is hallmark Trex, with sleek-yet-sturdy construction that emphasizes the view beyond your deck and works well with all Trex decking lines, stone patios and more.
-Reveal also performs equally well for residential or commercial settings.
-What’s more, aluminum is a 100% recyclable and renewable resource and Reveal is backed by the Trex Reveal Limited Warranty.
+- Trex® Signature™ aluminum railing, offers minimalist style with maximum strength.
+In three colors, Trex® Signature™ is hallmark Trex, with sleek-yet-sturdy construction that emphasizes the view beyond your deck and works well with all Trex decking lines, stone patios and more.
+Trex® Signature™ also performs equally well for residential or commercial settings.
+What’s more, aluminum is a 100% recyclable and renewable resource and Trex® Signature™ is backed by the Trex® Signature™/Reveal Limited Warranty.

-- Trex Select® decking and railing system–the Good tier–is our simplest and most affordable high-performance system.
-Featuring our protective shell technology for enhanced mold and mildew resistance, Trex Select decking comes in four easy-going colors while the complementary Trex Select railing in white is a simple solution for a clean finish.
+- Trex Select® decking and railing system is our simplest and most affordable high-performance system.
+Featuring our protective shell technology for enhanced mold and mildew resistance, Trex Select decking comes in five easy-going colors while the complementary Trex Select railing in white is a simple solution for a clean finish.
 The white rails and balusters of Trex Select can also mix and match with different colors of Trex post sleeves, post sleeve caps and post sleeve skirts.

 Will Trex products weather (change color/fade)?
 Top